C-H-Simpson/mean-surface-temp/README.md

 * It uses [baspy](https://github.com/scotthosking/baspy).
 * You need access to JASMIN, and the CEDA archive in order for it to find the data.
 * Requires a recent (v0.15.1) version of xarray for weighted averages to work.
+* Note that if data are missing, it will return `nan` rather than raising an exception.
+You might want to change this behaviour for your own application.
+There are a several models with data files missing in the CEDA archive.

 Usage example:
 ```